Pragma-Solutions-FR/ultimate-proxy-profile-switcher/README.md

 An example profit-switching daemon for [ultimate-proxy.com](https://ultimate-proxy.com).

-In its current state it monitors the profitability of several coins on the [Kryptex](https://pool.kryptex.com) mining pool and automatically switches all your workers to the most profitable coin by reassigning them to the corresponding profile on Ultimate Proxy. **By leveraging [ultimate-proxy.com](https://ultimate-proxy.com) features your miners never loose a single second of mining time.**
+In its current state it monitors the profitability of several coins on the [Kryptex](https://pool.kryptex.com) mining pool and automatically switches all your workers to the most profitable coin by reassigning them to the corresponding profile on Ultimate Proxy. **By leveraging Ultimate Proxy features, your miners never lose a single second of mining time.**

----

 ## How it works